Mastering Complex Features on Machined Parts

 5. Radii: Watch the Corners

 One common mistake on any machined part is the call out of sharp internal corners.
-For example, the turning tools typically used for finishing at Protolabs have a 0.016 in.
-(0.032mm) nose radius, so any mating parts should be designed with this in mind.
-Milling cutters go down to 0.040 in.
-(1mm), which means any pockets will contain internal corner radii a little more than half that.
-That’s pretty sharp, but remember that milling with a tool that small takes a long time, and will be limited to a pocket no more than 0.375 in.
-(9.52mm) deep.
+For example, the turning tools typically used for finishing at Protolabs have a 0.8mm nose radius, so any mating parts should be designed with this in mind.
+Milling cutters go down to 1mm for soft metals, 1.2mm for hard metals and plastics, which means any pockets will contain internal corner radii a little more than half that.
+That’s pretty sharp, but remember that milling with a tool that small takes a long time, and will be limited to a pocket no more than 4mm deep for hard metals and 7.6mm deep for soft metals and plastics.
 The best bet is to relieve internal corners or allow for as large an internal radius as possible on mating part designs.